PittsCraft/SwiftRetrier/README.md

     - their policy gives up
     - the job succeeds
     - the retrier is cancelled
+    - their conditionPublisher ends after having published no value or `false` as its last value
 - When a policy gives up, the last job error is thrown on any `try await retrier.value`, and also embedded into publishers failure.
 - Retriers publishers emit only on `DispatchQueue.main`.
 - When cancelled, the retrier publishers emit a `.finished` completion and no intermediary attempt result.
-- All retriers start their tasks immediately on initialization, and wait for the current main queue cycle to end before executing jobs.
+- All retriers start their tasks immediately on initialization, and just wait for the current main queue cycle to end before executing jobs.
 This way, if a retrier is created on main queue and cancelled in the same cycle, it's guaranteed to not execute the job even once.
 - You can create and cancel retriers on a different `DispatchQueue` or even in an asynchronous context.
 But in this case, guarantees such as the previous one are no longer valid.